ssardina-research/fond2allout/README.md

 In the _all-outcome determinization_, each non-deterministic action is replaced with a set of deterministic actions, each encoding one possible effect outcome of the action.
 A solution in the deterministic version amounts to a weak plan solution in the original FOND problem.

 Note this determinizer produces another PDDL FOND domain and does not deal with the problem itself, unlike the SAS-based determinizers used in other planners like [PRP](https://github.com/QuMuLab/planner-for-relevant-policies), [FONDSAT](https://github.com/tomsons22/FOND-SAT), or [CFOND-ASP](https://github.com/ssardina-research/cfond-asp) that produces a SAS encoding of the determinization of a specific instance planning problem and are based on the SAS translator in [Fast-Downard](https://github.com/aibasel/downward) classical planner.
+For these determinizers that output SAS encodings, please refer to [translator-fond](https://github.com/ssardina-research/translator-fond) repo.

 # Pre-requisites